+Research and Needs Assessment

+The in-depth research findings highlight the positive impact of the flipped classroom on student engagement, deep learning and the development of vocational skills.
+A degree of awareness of the Flipped Approach exists, specific needs have been identified, as well as implementation areas and obstacles.

 Roadmap for CollaboratiVET

 CollaboratiVET is designed around a roadmap consisting of four pivotal stages, each contributing to the overarching goal of seamlessly integrating the Flipped Approach into VET education.

-Initially, comprehensive research and needs assessment sheds light on challenges and educator requirements.
+Initially, comprehensive research and needs assessment sheds light challenges and educator on requirements.
 Subsequently, the development of a practical guide and collaboration framework will equip educators with the tools and strategies needed for effective implementation.
 Finally, the project will focus on executing the Flipped Approach across VET institutions while continuously evaluating and refining the process, ultimately enhancing student learning outcomes and preparing them for the demands of the modern workforce.

-The in-depth research findings highlight the positive impact of the flipped classroom on student engagement, deep learning and the development of vocational skills.
-A degree of awareness of the Flipped Approach exists, specific needs have been identified, as well as implementation areas and obstacles.

-Roadmap Development STEP
+Roadmap Development

 Based on our research, this practical roadmap for implementing the Flipped Approach in VET institutions has been produced.
 This guide, derived from benchmarking, case studies and educator input, specifies teaching activities, subjects and strategies for incorporating the Flipped Approach.

 Framework for Collaboration

 The project will establish a collaboration framework for VET using the Flipped Approach, defining objectives, common practices and practical guidance.
 It covers content creation, in-class activities, differentiation, and technology integration to empower educators.

 Implementation and Evaluation

 Once the roadmap and framework are set, the project supports VET institutions and educators in implementing the Flipped Approach, providing professional development, training and support networks.
 Continuous evaluation ensures effectiveness and adaptability, aiming to make the Flipped Approach integral to VET education and improve student outcomes.

-STEP

-STEP

-COLLABORATIVET GREATING A COLLABORATIVE ENVIRONMENT IN VET

-CONTRIBUTORS TO THIS ROADMAP

-05